bkilya/msteams-app-lms-meetings/README.md

 Change the following values in the `msalApp.ts` file:
 * **clientId** - Set this to the Application (client) ID of the AAD application that you registered

+Change the following values in the at `package.json` general
+* ***REACT_APP_SKU** - Configure start and build profiles in script section by setting variable, it affects which localization set is used edu(default)/health/edu.

 ## Available Scripts

 In the project directory, you can run: